-Peyton, a Democrat, was the representative for Kentucky's 2nd congressional district from 1859 to 1861.
+Peyton was the representative for Kentucky’s 2nd congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1847 to Mar 1861, Peyton missed 284 of 1,459 roll call votes, which is 19.5%.
 This is on par with the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 |Dec 1857-Feb 1858||104||12||11.5%||30th|

 |Dec 1860-Mar 1861||141||26||18.4%||38th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information